The ring-core technique is a mechanical measurement method used to determine principal residual stresses incrementally with depth.

 How Does It Work?

-The ring-core technique is based on linear elastic theory and consists of machining a circular groove containing a strain gage.
+The technique is based on linear elastic theory and consists of machining a circular groove containing a strain gage.
 The change in strain resulting from relieving the stressed material is recorded at varying core depths.

-The ring-core technique is similar to the hole-drill method but has a higher sensitivity than the hole drilling method and can measure larger residual stresses up to the yield strength of the material.
+It’s technique is similar to the hole-drill method but has a higher sensitivity than the hole drilling method and can measure larger residual stresses up to the yield strength of the material.

 The core that is machined using the ring-core method is larger in size compared to the hole introduced with the hole-drill method.